wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 CHAP.
 XXXIX.

-Capture of the U. & sloop of war Frolic, by the British frigate Orpheus — capture of the British sloop of war JU Epervier, by the
+Capture of the U. & sloop of war Frolic, by the British frigate Orpheus--capture of the British sloop of war JU Epervier, by the
 Peacock, Capt.
-Warrington — capture of the
+Warrington--capture of the
 Reindeer, by the Wasp, Capt.
-Blakely — the
+Blakely--the
-Avon captured and sunk — U. S. vessels Sy- ren and Rattlesnake captured — Admiral
+Avon captured and sunk--U. S. vessels Sy- ren and Rattlesnake captured--Admiral
 Cochrane declares the whole American coast in a state of blockade.